modo-studio/SugarRecord/README.md

 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 ## What is SugarRecord?
-SugarRecord is a persistence wrapper designed to make working with persistence solutions like CoreData/Realm/... in a much easier way.
+SugarRecord is a persistence wrapper designed to make working with persistence solutions like CoreData in a much easier way.
 Thanks to SugarRecord you'll be able to use CoreData with just a few lines of code: Just choose your stack and start playing with your data.

 The library is maintained by [@carambalabs](https://github.com/carambalabs).
 You can reach me at [pepibumur@gmail.com](mailto://pepibumur@gmail.com) for help or whatever you need to commend about the library.